seL4/rfcs/src/active/0050-microkit.md

 ## Reference-level explanation

-While this RFC initially targets the main platform abstractions, ultimately the platform will provide an SDK (including interfaces, libraries, services, and tools) for building seL4 Platform based systems.
+While this RFC initially targets the main microkit abstractions, ultimately the microkit will provide an SDK (including interfaces, libraries, services, and tools) for building seL4 Microkit based systems.

-The platform implementation (and SDK) could be based on, and incorporate, existing technology such as CAmkES, capDL, seL4 runtime, seL4 driver framework, etc. however this has not been decided yet.
+The microkit implementation (and SDK) could be based on, and incorporate, existing technology such as CAmkES, capDL, seL4 runtime, seL4 driver framework, etc. however this has not been decided yet.

-The seL4 Platform will initially be limited to a small set of hardware platforms.
-This is to ensure that effort is focussed on fully supporting the platform on this hardware.
+The seL4 Microkit will initially be limited to a small set of hardware platforms.
+This is to ensure that effort is focussed on fully supporting the microkit on this hardware.
 Ports to other hardware can be contributed by others.

 ## Drawbacks

-The RFC currently only presents the seL4 Platform concepts.
+The RFC currently only presents the seL4 Microkit concepts.
 These have not yet been implemented nor have they yet been used to build concrete systems.

-While the intention of the seL4 Platform is to focus seL4 ecosystem and developer effort on a single (well defined and supported) model, the danger is that it adds yet another set of tools and platforms/frameworks to the mix making it even less clear what developers should use.
+While the intention of the seL4 Microkit is to focus seL4 ecosystem and developer effort on a single (well defined and supported) model, the danger is that it adds yet another set of tools and platforms/frameworks to the mix making it even less clear what developers should use.